Joe Turner's Come and Gone: Act Two

-Character analysis
+Character guide and analysis

-Seth Holly - Born of free African-American parents in the North, he is set in his ways, never losing his composure and always running a respectable house.
+Seth Holly - In his early fifties, Seth is owner of the boardinghouse and works as a craftsman.
+Born of free African-American parents in the North, he is set in his ways, never losing his composure and always running a respectable house.
 He even condemns other African Americans that do not follow this kind of lifestyle.
 He is economically very capitalistic and does whatever is necessary to stay afloat, including working night shifts and odd craftsman jobs he can pick up from Selig.
 He understands his world on a very literal level, and doesn't aspire to become more than he is.

-Bertha Holly - As Seth's wife, She knows her place in the hierarchy of the boardinghouse, yet still has some say in the decision making and will often voice her opinion.
+Bertha Holly - Seth's wife of 25 years and five years his junior, Bertha runs the boardinghouse.
+She does all the cooking and cleaning, later with the aid of Zonia.
+As Seth's wife, She knows her place in the hierarchy of the boardinghouse, yet still has some say in the decision making and will often voice her opinion.
 A very loving mother to the boardinghouse family.
 In the end, she tells Mattie that the only two things you need in your life are love and laughter, the things that she has had faith in and have helped her get by.

-Bynum Walker - Also comfortable with his identity as an African conjurer, Bynum is one of few characters that understand their own identity.
+Bynum Walker - A "conjure" man staying with the Holly's at the boardinghouse, Bynum is in his sixties and is a freed slave from the south.
+Also comfortable with his identity as an African conjurer, Bynum is one of few characters that understand their own identity.
 Convinced of the fact that everyone has their own song, Bynum perpetuates the theme of identity and our constant search for it.

-Rutherford Selig - This suspicion of a white peddler perpetuates the mistrust between the races in the North and histories repetition.
+Rutherford Selig - The only white character in the play, Selig is a peddler who sells Seth's goods.
+Known as the "People Finder", Selig is from a family that first brought Africans across the Atlantic to become slaves.
+But now he unites people by recording the names and places of all the people he peddles to.
+This suspicion of a white peddler perpetuates the mistrust between the races in the North and histories repetition.
 Selig's identity is well enforced with the history of his ancestors and the professions that he and they chose.

-Jeremy Furlow - A generation younger than the Hollys, Jeremy represents a young generation without a purpose and trying to find its own identity as the first liberated slaves.
+Jeremy Furlow - Another resident of the boardinghouse, Jeremy is a guitar-playing 25-year-old.
+He came to the North looking for a job and a way in life.
+He works construction, putting in the new road outside of town.
+A generation younger than the Hollys, Jeremy represents a young generation without a purpose and trying to find its own identity as the first liberated slaves.
 Jeremy's "blues playing" character is classified as a suave, artist young man looking to make a quick buck and travel the nation.
 He is constantly seeking the attention of the women in his vicinity and tries to find the perfect girl for himself.